Starting your own clothing company can be one of the most exciting, daunting and exhausting, yet rewarding times of your life.

-Choosing the right people to help build your business will require in-depth research and great communication.
-The Sewport platform can help to make this easier for you by connecting you with verified professionals, who you can communicate with and conduct payments with through the website itself, helping you with security during the first few phases of your business.
+Choosing the right people and the right manufacturer to help build your business will require in-depth market research and great communication.
+The Sewport platform can help to make this easier for you by connecting you with verified professionals, who you can communicate with and conduct payments with through the website itself , helping you with security during the first few phases of your business.

 Reaching out to unverified suppliers yourself is possible, but without contacts and security, there are many worrying issues that can arise without the help of a platform, such as Sewport.

 Let’s take a look at some mistakes fashion entrepreneurs make when it comes to working with the wrong people.

 Clothing Line Mistakes

 - Wasting Time & Money – By choosing unprofessional potential manufacturers, you can easily waste time and money when it comes to your partners not delivering on promises made.